ESP32 Smart Matrix

 I just opened a PR to add the app to the official community apps repository, so hopefully it will be in the Tidbyt app soon!

-I've uploaded both the firmware and server code to my GitHub and I'll link them below..
+I've uploaded both the firmware and server code to my GitHub and they're linked above..
 Here's a few pictures and videos of the final product though!